coderefinery/testing/guide.md

 * Testing is done with different motivations.
 If you ship software, you do testing with the purpose of quality assurance (QA).
 As a developer you do testing for verifying behaviour.
-With Test-Driven-Developement you specify behavior with tests.
+With Test-Driven-Development you specify behavior with tests.
 Writing software for research you want to verify/specify behavior, rather than do QA.
 * With the Travis setup you verify that behavior is preserved across